 Log Streams

-You can stream logs from your Render services to any logging provider with a TLS-enabled syslog endpoint.
+You can stream logs generated by your Render services to any logging provider with a TLS-enabled syslog endpoint.

-Each personal and team account is limited to a single log stream.
+Each individual and team account is limited to a single log stream.

 Setup